Beautiful Day (Lead song): Background and composition

 "Beautiful Day" was written and composed by Drew Ryan Scott and Sean Alexander.
 Sean Alexander has worked with the likes of South Korean artists Kim Hyun-Joong, TVXQ and Girls' Generation.
 Sean would later go on to work with Lead again for their following song "Bumblebee."
-Drew Ryan Scott had previously worked with American artist Willow Smith and South Korean groups SHINee and EXO, and would also go on to work with Lead for their next single, along with Sean Alexander.
+Drew Ryan Scott had previously worked with American artist Willow Smith and South Korean groups Shinee and Exo, and would also go on to work with Lead for their next single, along with Sean Alexander.

 The lyrics to the coupling track "Shampoo Bubble" were written by Lead member Akira Kagimoto.
-The rap portion to the song was written by Japanese rapper KM-MARKIT, who had previously been under the Pony Canyon label in the mid-2000s before co-creating the record label Raider Music Record in 2010.
+The rap portion for the song was written by Japanese rapper KM-Markit, who had previously been under the Pony Canyon label in the mid-2000s before co-creating the record label Raider Music Record in 2010.
 The musical portion was written and performed by Chase Ryan, Beau Evans and Sean Alexander.
-For the coupling track "Say Good-bye Say Hello," the lyrics were once again written by Akira; however, the rap portion was written by Lead's primary rapper Shinya Tanuichi.
+For the coupling track "Say Good-Bye Say Hello", the lyrics were once again written by Akira; however, the rap portion was written by Lead's primary rapper Shinya Tanuichi.
 The music was written and composed by Matt Cab and RYUJA, the latter who has worked with the South Korean group BTS (known in Japan as "Bulletproof Boys").